 Kidney Cysts in Autosomal Dominant Polycystic Kidney Disease and Alport Syndrome: Two Familial Cases Illustrating Diagnostic Challenges

-Autosomal dominant polycystic kidney disease (ADPKD) is the most common hereditary kidney disorder and leads to formation of kidney cysts, kidney enlargement and kidney failure.
-We present a male patient initially misdiagnosed with ADPKD, partly based on his family history, who was later diagnosed with digenic Alport syndrome (AS) caused by pathogenic variants in COL4A4 and COL4A5.
-Digenic AS was subsequently diagnosed in three of his sisters, one of whom had previously been diagnosed with ADPKD, due to a de novo heterozygous pathogenic variant in PKD1.
+Autosomal dominant polycystic kidney disease (ADPKD) is the most common hereditary kidney disorder and leads to the formation of kidney cysts, kidney enlargement, and kidney failure.
+We present a male patient initially misdiagnosed with ADPKD, partly based on his family history, who was later diagnosed with digenic Alport syndrome caused by pathogenic variants in COL4A4 and COL4A5.
+Digenic Alport syndrome was subsequently diagnosed in 3 of his sisters, one of whom had previously been diagnosed with ADPKD, due to a de novo heterozygous pathogenic variant in PKD1.